asg0451/spotify-remote/README.md

 1. `forwarder` will connect to the server and output a connect code.
 In Discord, run `/play_spotify <code>` to finish the connection.
 1. You should now be able to play music through the bot, using Spotify normally.

+## How it works

+The `forwarder` binary emulates a Spotify Connect device by advertising itself over mDNS.
+When you have Spotify connect to it, it's provided with an access token to use to play music.
+It then sends an HTTP(S) request to the `receiver`, which is both an HTTP server and a Discord bot, containing the token.
+The `receiver` stores that token in its memory, and when you request playback for the id that the `forwarder` provided and associated with the request, the `receiver` joins your server and starts playback.
+When you stop playback, the `receiver` leaves the voice channel and discards the token.

 ## Compiling yourself

 This is a Rust project, so once you're set up with Rust and Cargo, `cargo build --release` should suffice.
 See the `Dockerfile` for build and runtime dependencies for the `receiver` (or just use the provided docker image).